ngandlau/ngandlau.github.io/content/posts/when-the-heavens-went-on-sale.md

 **Success almost always follows the same pattern**: Enjoy your work, be curious, work hard, learn a lot, don't be satisfied with "okay" or "good", have an internal drive to perfectionism and to produce great work.

+**Both founders and employees** of rocket startups become consumed by their job.
+Peter Beck, founder of Rocket Lab, seemed to be exceptionally obsessed.
+He came in at 7am, and didn't leave before 10pm, sometimes staying until past midnight.
+His work ethic was a role model for his employees.
+The founder outworked everyone.

+> "...we'd be working on a problem, and he would go home at night and make something in his home workshop and prove the theory wrong or right."

 ---

 **Will Marshall, co-founder of Planet Labs**, is exceptionally rigorous in all aspects of his life.
 He made spreadsheets for everything.
 When he discussed philosophical ideas about space with his house-mates, he made a spreadsheet where he kept track of the ideas and ranked them according to their originality.
 Similarly, he made a spreadsheet for evaluating the problems to work on (this inspired me to make [my own open-source spreadsheet](https://docs.google.com/spreadsheets/d/1iykU0QUByO6Kxhngslgm49OT8o4i6Cje4iGuJ4gu698/edit#gid=0), where I list all kinds of problems in the world that you could work on):